simeononsecurity/simeononsecurity.ch/content/guides/unlock-seamless-connectivity-hotspot-2.0-openwrt/index.en.md

 - [GL.iNet GL-SFT1200 (Opal)](https://amzn.to/3UkHVQ5)

 {{< centerbutton href="https://amzn.to/3UkHVQ5">}}Get Your GL.iNet GL-SFT1200 (Opal) Today!{{< /centerbutton >}}

+[hgot07](https://hgot07.hatenablog.com/entry/2022/03/21/231715) and we have completed testing, in addition to the above, on other GL.iNet devices including the Mango, Slate and Beryl devices on both internal and external wireless interfaces.

 ### Updating OpenWRT Packages for Hotspot 2.0 Support on OpenWRT